 instructs the Director of the Radiocommunication Bureau

-to report to WRC-11 and subsequent world radiocommunication conferences on the results of the implementation of this Resolution, with a view to updating the “Remarks” columns in the Tables of Article 9A of Appendix 30A and Article 11 of Appendix 30 as well as the Tables, contained in the same Articles, that specify affected or affecting networks, terrestrial stations or beams of administrations.
+to report to subsequent world radiocommunication conferences on the results of the implementation of this Resolution, with a view to updating the “Remarks” columns in the Tables of Article 9A of Appendix 30A and Article 11 of Appendix 30 as well as the Tables, contained in the same Articles, that specify affected or affecting networks, terrestrial stations or beams of administrations.

 Reasons: This Resolution “instructs the Director of the Radiocommunication Bureau to report to WRC-11 and subsequent world radiocommunication conferences”, and the term “WRC-11” in it could be deleted.